uiuc-covid19-modeling/pydemic/doc/citing.rst

 Citing pydemic
 ===============

-If you use :mod:`pydemic` for your work, please cite following article:"
+If you use :mod:`pydemic` in your work, please cite the following article:

     G. N. Wong, Z. J. Weiner, A. V. Tkachenko, A. Elbanna, S. Maslov, and N. Goldenfeld,
-    "Modeling covid-19 dynamics in illinois under non-pharmaceutical interventions", (2020), arXiv:2006.02036 [q-bio.PE].
+    "Modeling COVID-19 dynamics in Illinois under non-pharmaceutical interventions", (2020), arXiv:2006.02036 [q-bio.PE].

-Here's a Bibtex entriy for your convenience:
+Here's a Bibtex entry for your convenience:

 .. code-block:: latex

     @article{wong2020modeling,
-        title={Modeling COVID-19 dynamics in Illinois under non-pharmaceutical interventions}, author={George N. Wong and Zachary J. Weiner and Alexei V. Tkachenko and Ahmed Elbanna and Sergei Maslov and Nigel Goldenfeld}, year={2020},
+        title={{Modeling COVID-19 dynamics in Illinois under non-pharmaceutical interventions}}, author={George N. Wong and Zachary J. Weiner and Alexei V. Tkachenko and Ahmed Elbanna and Sergei Maslov and Nigel Goldenfeld}, year={2020},